Building a better Lakewood | Learn about our new Welcome Center

 Experience this beautiful practice in two different ways

-- Join us on Saturday, July 16 from 4-8pm to watch the artist put the finishing touch on a one-of-a-kind mandala, followed by a brief artist talk
+- Join us on Saturday, July 29 from 5-7pm to view the one-of-a-kind mandala while enjoying music and refreshments, followed by a brief artist talk

-- Join us on Sunday, July 17 to create your own mandala in a private workshop with the artist.
-Two workshops are available starting at 9am and 1:30pm (Click here for tickets and information)
+- Join us on Sunday, July 30 to create your own mandala in a private workshop with the artist.
+Two workshops are available starting at 9am and 1:30pm.
+Tickets are available here

 On both Saturday and Sunday, Day will share his 7-step Morning Altars practice of creating impermanent earth altars made from nature, while exploring the importance of ritual in honoring life’s transitions.

 Talk starts at 5:30pm

 Located near the front entrance | Free and open to the public